 Ms. McDermott has performed with many other leading orchestras, including the Minnesota Orchestra, Los Angeles Chamber Orchestra, Australian Chamber Orchestra, and the symphony orchestras of San Diego, Dallas, Columbus, Seattle, Houston, Colorado, Pittsburgh, St. Louis, Atlanta, New Jersey, Austin, Nashville, Chattanooga, North Carolina, Hartford, and Baltimore, among others.
 She is a longtime member of the Chamber Music Society of Lincoln Center, with whom she performs and tours extensively each season.
 With CMS she has performed the complete Prokofiev piano sonatas and chamber music, as well as a three-concert series of chamber music by Shostakovich.
 Ms. McDermott enjoys touring as a member of OPUS ONE, a chamber group with Ida Kavafian, Steven Tenenbom, and Peter Wiley.
 Together they have commissioned over 15 new works.
 She also tours annually with violinist Nadja Salerno-Sonnenberg and performs as part of a trio with her sisters, Kerry and Maureen McDermott.
 She studied at the Manhattan School of Music and was a winner of both the Young Concert Artists auditions and an Avery Fisher Career Grant.
 She lives in New York City with her husband Michael and her maltese Sammy.

-Be sure to hear Anne-Marie McDermott’s 2015 Festival performance:
+Be sure to hear Anne-Marie’s 2017 Festival performances listed below

 - Festival Artists

 - Give to the Festival